Darko Pančev: 1992–93 season

 After almost two months without competitive football, Pančev got reinstated courtesy of an injury suffered by Bagnoli's preferred centre forward Schillaci, with the head coach giving the Macedonian a full ninety minute performance in a 0–0 home draw versus Sampdoria.
-The following league match was the Derby della Madonnina—against bitter city rivals, San Siro co-tenants, and defending league champions A.C.
-Milan—which Pančev began on the bench before being brought on unexpectedly in the 37th minute due to Sosa's injury; the contests ended 1–1 with Pančev still scoreless in the league.
+The following league match was the Derby della Madonnina—against bitter city rivals, San Siro co-tenants, and defending league champions AC Milan—which Pančev began on the bench before being brought on unexpectedly in the 37th minute due to Sosa's injury; the contests ended 1–1 with Pančev still scoreless in the league.
 With Schillaci and Sosa both out injured, Pančev started the following league fixture versus Brescia in late November 1992 alongside Fontolan; Inter won 2–1, but the player again failed to score.
 The following two matches, losses to Ancona and Lazio, Pančev played alongside Fontolan as Schillaci and Sosa were still recovering.
 The return of Sosa in early January 1993, relegated Pančev to the bench while Inter finally showed some improved form with four straight league wins.

 It was apparent the Macedonian was experiencing major problems adapting to stringent Italian league defences and his goal output suddenly became nonexistent.
 Simultaneously, his relationship with Bagnoli took a turn for the worse, as the two started butting heads, often publicly.
 Pančev apparently even resorted to faking an illness in order to avoid sitting on the bench.
 The Italian press got down on the striker too, derisively modifying his Red Star moniker Il Cobra to Il Ramarro (green lizard).
 In December 1992, Pančev had an offer from Alex Ferguson's Manchester United but opted to remain at San Siro and continue fighting for a spot at Inter.

 He'd wait until late January 1993 to net his first league goal, which came at home versus Udinese.
-Parallel to Pančev's struggles, Inter posted a decent league season behind Sosa's goalscoring exploits, and with no distraction of European football finished league runners-up to cross-town rival A.C.
-Milan.
+Parallel to Pančev's struggles, Inter posted a decent league season behind Sosa's goalscoring exploits, and with no distraction of European football finished league runners-up to cross-town rival AC Milan.
 Overall, during his debut season, Pančev appeared in just twelve league matches for the Nerazzurri, scoring one league goal in addition to five goals in four Coppa Italia appearances (second best striker of the latter competition).